 Par 3: Research goals, questions, methods, and outline of this paper

 This study therefore set out to assess the effect of early classification of student produced programs, and continually monitoring edits as indicators of common misconceptions.
 The rationale is that classifying the time series data as early as possible allows the system to deliver timely support to students who are struggling with solving a problem.
 Criteria for evaluating the proposed modeling approach were as follows: (1) the classifier should be tuned to assert the earliest time of reliable classification as a means to ensure effective intervention from an instructional perspective; (2) the classifier should be sensitive to the different value of false positive and false negative classification errors since failure to intervene when it is necessary to do so is less desirable than the alternative outcome; and (3) the features that serve as input parameters as well as the model representation should be interpretable as a means to differentiate instruction provided to students.
 To assess whether and how the early classifier outperforms a classifier that relies on the entire edit sequence as baseline, the data-mined student models are evaluated using student-level cross-validation while adding progressively larger edit sequences.
 Features are also engineered using either contiguous or hierarchical n-gram extraction approaches for program representation.
 Finally, the lift metric is calculated at each student learning session as a goodness of fit estimate for model performance.
 Cross-validation shows that this model should be effective for other students using the same task with RoboMission, a block-based programming learning environment for novice programmers.
-The following section describes the research background that informs the algorithm for early detection of student performance..
+The following section describes the research background that informs the algorithm for early detection of student performance.

 Programming Analytics (800 words)